Proverbs 31 — A mom checks a king, then scripture drops its ultimate portrait of excellence

-This chapter hits different from the rest of Proverbs.
+This chapter hits different from the of .
 It's not talking — it's King Lemuel passing along what his mom taught him.
 And honestly?
 His mom understood leadership, character, and what makes someone truly excellent better than most people alive today.

 The first half is a mom giving her son real talk about how to lead well.
 The second half is one of the most famous passages in the entire Bible — a portrait of a woman so capable, so generous, and so rooted in that she's still the standard thousands of years later.